antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-standard2-rtw.md

 ![](net_standard_02_suppression.png)

 Building the project will now show zero warnings.
-Notice that the suppression wasn't global but per package reference.
+Notice that the suppression wasn't global but specific to the package reference.
 This ensures that just using one library through the compatibility mode doesn't result in a free ride for all future references.
-So if you install another library that goes through the compatibility mode, you'll get the warning again and you'll need to suppress it for that package too.
+So if you install another library that needs the compatibility mode, you'll get the warning again and you'll need to suppress it for that package too.